uonafya/nhis_docs/source/system.rst

 System Access
 --------------
-To access the application the user  has to login to PHES.
-Copy the link `PHES <http://41.89.93.235:8080>`_ into the browser URL and click go; the following log in screen appears where the user feeds in their provided username and password.
-The landing page of the application is the Dashboard.
+To access the application the user has to sign in to PHES.
+Click on this link `PHES <http://41.89.93.235:8080>`_  to direct you to the PHES login page below.
+Provide your username and password then click the login button.
+If successful it directs you to the PHES dashboard.

 .. _login_panel:
 .. figure::  _static/login_panel.png
    :align:   center

 Fig 1.- PHES Login Page

+.. note::If you have challenges in signing in, contact the Administrator.

 Accessing the JPRP attribution portal app
 +++++++++++++++++++++++++++++++++++++++++